 Slovenia is the only Eastern European country to apply a transparent procedure that establishes purchasing priorities.
-Annuals negotiations between the Health Ministry, the providers, and the medical insurance company, using previous year utilization data and current waiting lists, results in an agreement on the quantity and payments to be made for each service.
+Annual negotiations between the Health Ministry, the providers, and the medical insurance company, using previous year utilization data and current waiting lists, results in an agreement on the quantity and payment to be made for each service.
 Providers apply for funds from the aggregate budget.
 The budget constraint is hard, since the insurer seems able to commit credibly to lack of reimbursement for utilization in excess of the agreement.
 In 1998, the aggregate service volume was 95.3 percent of the plan, although the number of inpatient admissions exceeded the forecast by 8 percent.
-13

 By the end of the 1990s, most countries had moved away from historical-cost budgeting-with its lack of incentives for efficiency, similar to unquestioned reimbursement of costs-towards alternative payment methods (see Exhibit 14).
 Fee-for-service predominated in some countries, such as the Czech Republic.
 In that case, real health care spending increased by almost 40 percent in two years, with health expenditures jumping from 5.4 to 7.3 percent of GDP between 1992 and 1993.
-Private practice physicians paid on a FFS basis billed significantly more in every category of service than public (primarily salaried) providers did.
-The expenditure-increasing effects of FFS proved so powerful that in 1997 Czech policymakers decided to revert to a global-budget method of payment.
-Providers immediately responded to the new incentives.
-15
+Private practice physicians paid on a FFS basis billed